 Cancer and cancer therapy

-Certain medical conditions, such as heart failure, chronic obstructive pulmonary disease (COPD), high blood pressure, and inflammatory bowel disease, such as ulcerative colitis or Crohn's disease
+Certain medical conditions, like heart failure, chronic obstructive pulmonary disease (COPD), high blood pressure, and inflammatory bowel disease, like ulcerative colitis or Crohn's disease

-Certain medications, such as birth control pills or hormone replacement therapy (estrogen)
+Certain medicines, like birth control pills or hormone replacement therapy (estrogen)

 Other vein conditions